abhishekkadavil/Selenium4-Cucumber-Hybrid-Framework/README.md

 ## Scenario context
-All the operations which are common in scenario level like **driver management, data passing between test step** are done through `com.utils.TestContext`. i.e. During the execution if we want to share the driver or store the order number in one step and use that order number in different step, then we need to use TestContext.
+All the operations which are common in scenario level like **driver management, data passing between test step** are done through `com.utils.ScenarioContext`. i.e. During the execution if we want to share the driver or store the order number in one step and use that order number in different step, then we need to use ScenarioContext.
-* TestContext is marked with `@ScenarioScoped`, so the class will have separate copy of instance for each scenario
+* ScenarioContext is marked with `@ScenarioScoped`, so the class will have separate copy of instance for each scenario
-* TestContext contain a map we can use this map to manipulate data.
+* ScenarioContext contain a map we can use this map to manipulate data.
 * We are using google-guice for DI

 ## Configuration:
 Configurations for the test suits are done through `com.utils.ConfigUtil` interface which extends `org.aeonbits.owner.Config`.
-Suit level configuration are done in `TestContext` class.
+Suit level configuration are done in `ScenarioContext` class.

 ## Logs:
 We are using `slf4j` to implement `log4j` through `lombok`